Terongorus/TeronAPI/README.md

 **v1.2.0** -> A new feature that always enables the *"Always Show Action Bars"* option for the Options Menu.
 It is enabled by default and cannot be disabled as of this moment!

 ## Description
-A set of custom API functions created for different classes in Vanilla World of Warcraft (and Turtle WoW), to help reduce the size of macro scripts.
+A set of custom API functions created for different classes in Vanilla World of Warcraft, to help reduce the size of macro scripts.
 To use the following custom APIs, all your have to do, is to put "/run *name of the API without spaces*()" in an in-game macro and you're all set!

 ## Custom functions